-Linda Lyke, a Los Angles artist and professor of art at Occidental College, is known for her printmaking, multicolored abstract monotypes, and mixed media work.
+Linda Lyke, a Los Angeles artist and professor of art at Occidental, is known for her printmaking, multicolored abstract monotypes, and mixed media work.

 ARTS 105 Printmaking Fundamentals: Relief and Intaglio

 Printmaking Fundamentals is an introduction to the technical and conceptual properties of relief and intaglio printmaking.
 Through a series of projects, critique sessions, and written assignments, the course will introduce students to debates in contemporary printmaking, and the larger historical and cultural contexts that inform their work.
 The class will also feature visiting printmakers, field trips and other activities linking the coursework to the larger Los Angeles community.

 This is an introduction to the fine art of silkscreen printmaking.
 Students learn the historical, theoretical, and critical understanding of the process, with an emphasis on developing their artistic voice by completing specific assignments.

 An introduction to new combined photo and drawing processes in printmaking, including: photo-sensitive emulsion on copper plates, solar etching, and paper plate lithography.
 This course will explore how photography can influence the many approaches to contemporary printmaking.
 Students should have an interest in creating photo images and some familiarity with Photoshop software.

 Advanced study in printmaking including developing a theoretical, historical, and critical understanding of photo-based materials and media, including images on pronto plates and monotypes.